ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Adapter for Oracle User's Manual.md

 ##### ALTIBASE_USER

-This is used to specify the name of a user account with which to connect to Altibase.
+This property specifies the name of a user account with which to connect to Altibase.

 ##### ALTIBASE_PASSWORD

-This is used to specify the password for the user account through which the connection to Altibase will be established.
+This property specifies the password for the user account through which the connection to Altibase will be established.

 ##### ALTIBASE_IP

-This is the IP address of the server on which Altibase is installed.
+This property specifies the IP address of the server on which Altibase is installed.

 -   Default Value: 127.0.0.1

 ##### ALTIBASE_PORT

-This is the number of the port at which Altibase listens.
+This property specifies the number of the port at which Altibase listens.

 -   Range: 1024 – 65535